niksakkas/Machine-Learning-Methods-for-Markowitz-Portfolio-Optimization/README.md

  ### ComparePortfolios.ipynb

  This file executes and compares all our models using the rest of the .ipynb and .csv files.
+It also contains the CVXpy and CVXpylayers algorithms.